Fernando de Paul: Club career

 As a child he started playing as a midfielder in his native Alvarez, although he lasted only a year in that position.
-The next season began to try luck as a goalkeeper.
+The next season he began to try luck as a goalkeeper.

 He made his professional debut in 2010 playing for San Luis de Quillota, when he was only 19, in a match against Huachipato, replacing the suspended Luciano Palos.
 The following year he would play more games, both in the First B and in the Chile Cup.
 In 2012, he would grab the starter's jersey in the Quillotano team, having outstanding participation in the fight for the promotion in the season 2013/14 (losing in the final phase against Barnechea), fact that would finally achieve a year later.
 His good campaign in the 2014/15 tournament attracted the interest of the University of Chile.
 The transfer to the university club became official on 7 July 2016.